lindig/ocaml-style/README.md

 * You may see auto-generated code use the style `.mIX_case` where `.MIX_case` was meant, but record fields cannot start with capital letters.
   Avoid this in code your write.
+* You can use longer names for type variables if it improves clarity, e.g. for phantom types

 Order of declarations: in a module, typically the following order is maintained unless dependencies force a different order or mixing